 - Be associated with your office or unit.
 In most cases, it should include the name of your unit or office.

-- End in the U-M domain (@umich.edu for all campuses or @med.umich.edu for Michigan Medicine).
+- End in the appropriate domain for your campus (@umich.edu for all campuses, @med.umich.edu for Michigan Medicine, @flint.umich.edu for UM-Flint, and @umd.umich.edu for UM-Dearborn).

 - Have a profile or entry in MCommunity or in a campus-specific directory (such as the Michigan Medicine Exchange directory).
 In MCommunity, it is helpful to provide information about the use of the address in the Notice or Description section of the group profile.